FlorianMuenchbach/prosody-mod_muc_acl/mod_muc_acl/README.markdown

      }

-The above example allows all users of the example.com server plus the two users user@jabber.example.com and user@examplejabber.com access to a muc called "chatroom".
+The above example allows all users of the example.com server plus the two users user@jabber.example.com and user@examplejabber.com access to a MUC called "chatroom".

 The following describes the configuration options available: